Did You Know?

 Sitting still is as dangerous as smoking

-Physical inactivity is the fourth largest cause of disease and disability in the UK.
-In fact, physical inactivity directly contributes to one in six deaths which is the same number as smoking.
-So, joining an Active Luton gym, class or exercise group could save your life.
-Above all, adults should try to limit sitting down and being inactive for long periods of time.
+Physical inactivity is the fourth largest cause of disease and disability in the UK and directly contributes to one in six deaths - the same as smoking.
+Joining an Active Luton gym, class or exercise group could save your life!

 Over a week, we should try to do at least 2 ½ hours of moderate exercise.
 This could be in bouts of 10 minutes, or 30 minutes on five days a week.
-If you can work harder, the same benefits are gained from 75 minutes of more intense activity or a combination of both.
-We should also try to include some strength exercises involving all major muscle groups – for example carrying and lifting things or using your body weight for resistance.
-Remember, how hard you work is up to you and your body – everybody’s different and it all counts.
+If you work harder, the same benefits are gained from 75 minutes of more intense activity or a combination of both.

 Active Luton can help with your wedding